-The certification statement must be signed by the owner or operator or a senior official with management responsibility for the person (or persons) completing the form.
-The owner, operator, or official must certify the accuracy and completeness of the information reported on the form by signing and dating the certification statement.
+The certification statement must be signed by a senior official with management responsibility for the person (or persons) completing the form.
+A senior management official must certify the accuracy and completeness of the information reported on the form by signing and dating the certification statement.
 Each report must contain an original signature.
-Print or type in the space provided the name and title of the person who signs the statement.
+You should print or type in the space provided the name and title of the person who signs the statement.
 This certification statement applies to all the information supplied on the form and should be signed only after the form has been completed.